Garenv/Rocket-Ship/README.md

 		Step 3: On the command line, type in: java Server (to run the Server.java class).

-2. Then, compile and run the SpaceFleetClients.java file
+B. Then, compile and run the SpaceFleetClients.java file

 		Step 1: Navigate into the src directory of this project.